StephenCProjects/stephen-camper-portfolio-v2/README.md

 ## Overview

-This project is a full rebuild of an existing vanilla JS portfolio into a modern Next.js application.
+This project is a full rebuild of existing vanilla JS portfolio (at [stephencamper.com/portfolio](http://stephencamper.com/portfolio)) into a modern Next.js application.
 It demonstrates React Server Components, client-side state management, CSS Modules scoping, and environment variable handling for sensitive contact data.